OWASP/www-project-threat-and-safeguard-matrix/index.md

 The recover function includes identifying appropriate activities to maintain plans for resilience and to restore services impaired during cybersuecrity incidents.
 Key Objective: How do you get to a state that was equal or better than before the incident

 ### Safeguards
 **Safeguards** are Actions, devices, procedures, techniques, or other measures that reduce the vulnerability of an information system.
 Synonymous with security controls and Countermeasures.
-Please note you can see the [108 different safeguards outlined by NIST CSF](https://github.com/OWASP/www-project-threat-and-safeguard-matrix/blob/main/Nist_CSF_Safeguards) however don't feel forced to use them as shown by the Example TaSM below.
+Please note you can see the [108 different safeguards outlined by NIST CSF](https://github.com/OWASP/www-project-threat-and-safeguard-matrix/blob/main/Nist_CSF_Safeguards) however feel free to use your own as shown by the Example TaSM below.